Freedom of speech: History of dissent and truth

 The notion that the expression of dissent or subversive views should be tolerated, not censured or punished by law, developed alongside the rise of printing and the press.
 Areopagitica, published in 1644, was John Milton's response to the Parliament of England's re-introduction of government licensing of printers, hence publishers.
 Church authorities had previously ensured that Milton's essay on the right to divorce was refused a license for publication.
 In Areopagitica, published without a license, Milton made an impassioned plea for freedom of expression and toleration of falsehood, stating:

 Give me the liberty to know, to utter, and to argue freely according to conscience, above all liberties.

 This 1688 edition of Jacobus de Voragine's Golden Legend (1260) was censored according to the Index Librorum Expurgatorum of 1707, which listed the specific passages of books already in circulation that required censorship.

 Milton's defense of freedom of expression was grounded in a Protestant worldview.
 He thought that the English people had the mission to work out the truth of the Reformation, which would lead to the enlightenment of all people.
 Nevertheless, Milton also articulated the main strands of future discussions about freedom of expression.
 By defining the scope of freedom of expression and "harmful" speech, Milton argued against the principle of pre-censorship and favored tolerance for a wide range of views.
-The English press ceased ceased being regulated in 1695 when the Licensing Order of 1643 was allowed to expire, following the Glorious Revolution and the introduction of the Bill of Rights 1689.
+The English press ceased being regulated in 1695 when the Licensing Order of 1643 was allowed to expire, following the Glorious Revolution and the introduction of the Bill of Rights 1689.
 The emergence of publications like the Tatler (1709) and the Spectator (1711) are credited for creating a "bourgeois public sphere" in England that allowed for a free exchange of ideas and information.

 More governments attempted to centralize control as the "menace" of printing spread.
 The French crown repressed printing and the printer Etienne Dolet was burned at the stake in 1546.
 In 1557 the British Crown thought to stem the flow of seditious and heretical books by chartering the Stationers' Company.
 The right to print was limited to the members of that guild.
 Thirty years later, the Star Chamber was chartered to curtail the "greate enormities and abuses" of "dyvers contentyous and disorderlye persons professinge the arte or mystere of pryntinge or selling of books".
 The right to print was restricted to two universities and the 21 existing printers in the city of London, which had 53 printing presses.
 As the British crown took control of type founding in 1637, printers fled to the Netherlands.
 Confrontation with authority made printers radical and rebellious, with 800 authors, printers, and book dealers being incarcerated in the Bastille in Paris before it was stormed in 1789.